rChrisb/holbertonschool-low_level_programming/malloc_free/README.md

 ## <p align=center>`Tasks`</p>
 ### <p align=center>`0.
 Float like a butterfly, sting like a bee`</p>
+Write a function that creates an array of chars, and initializes it with a specific char.

+- Prototype: char *create_array(unsigned int size, char c);
+- Returns NULL if size = 0
+- Returns a pointer to the array, or NULL if it fails
 -------------------------------------------------
 ### <p align=center>`1.
 The woman who has no imagination has no wings`</p>